NABI (NABIY) AND RASUL ACCORDING TO THE QUR’AN AND TRADITIONAL ISLAM:

 “And who is more wrong-doing than one who invents a lie regarding Allah or says, “It has been revealed to me,” while nothing has been revealed to him, and one who says, “I will reveal [something] like what Allah revealed.”
 And, if you could only see when the wrongdoers are in the overwhelming pangs of death while the angels extend their hands, [saying], “Discharge your souls!
 Today you will be recompensed with a humiliating chastisement for what you used to say regarding Allah other than the truth and [that] you were, toward His verses, being arrogant.”
 (Al-An’am/The Cattle 6:93)

 Today, the only thing to do is following the path of Prophet Muhammad (p.b.u.h.) while notifying people of Qur’an, and taking his Example as the only example for our lives.

 1- Not every messenger (rasul) is a prophet (nabi), but every prophet is also a messenger.

-2- Not only four books came down until now, but every prophet (nabi) was given a Book and Wisdom.
+2- Not only did four books come down until now, but every prophet (nabi) was given a Book and Wisdom.

 3- Obeying prophets (nabi) is not commanded, but obeying messengers is a command of Allah, because messengers convey the words of Allah as they are.
 Thereof, obedience is to Allah only.

-4- This means, prophets are not legislators in Islam, and The Example of Prophet Muhammad (p.b.u.h.), Sunnah, is not a second code of laws besides Qur’an.
-Rather, it is the practice of inferences made from Qur’an by him.
+4- This means, that prophets are not legislators in Islam, and The Example of Prophet Muhammad (p.b.u.h.), Sunnah, is not a second code of laws besides the Qur’an.
+Rather, it is the practice of inferences made from the Qur’an by him.

 5- Messengers do not make mistakes, as long as they convey the message without manipulating, because what they say is the words of Allah.